 If your parents constantly question your decisions regarding your relationships, employment, or the city you live in, your relationship may not be as solid as you think.
 According to Miller, your parents shouldn't be making you feel like you need to second-guess your decisions.
 They shouldn't make you feel like your opinions don't matter.
 They may only want what's best for you, but a solid relationship is one where your parents respect that it's your life and your decisions.
 According to Miller, it's important to identify your values.
 "Once you know what you stand for, it's a lot easier to continue to stand-up for yourself and your decisions when they are being questioned," she says.

-3. You Are Way Too Involved In Each Other's Lives
+3 You Are Way Too Involved In Each Other's Lives a Happy family two generations old mother and adult daughter

 As you know, boundaries are key.
 But as Borg says, "One of the things that makes setting and maintaining boundaries difficult is that we also often seek agreement, approval, and acceptance for the boundaries we set for our relationship."
 So even if you know setting boundaries with your parents is important, actually doing it is challenging.
 If your relationship isn't as healthy as you think, you'll have trouble setting boundaries without making sure your parents are OK with it.
 You may even feel bad if you have to say "no." It can make you feel like you're disappointing them in some way.
 But set your boundaries and stick to them.
 At some point, your parents will also need to learn that you're an adult who deserves just as much respect as anyone.